acerzhoux/RaschKit/README.md

     - install_packages_ls()
     - create_folders()

+===== v1.0.7 Updates =====
+1. Beautified formats (rounding, font, etc.) of ouput files such as int analysis.
+2. Put item removal and multiple keys at one place (keyDf).
+3. equateLst() uses list of cutoff points to accepts different thresholds.
+4. Updated procedures for item step DIF analysis.
+5. Kept at most one level up for path hyperlink so it will work on other machines.
+6. Added argument 'useR' to calibrateLst() to determine whether 'R' is included.
+7. On TestStats sheet of itn summary file, added average facility, averagecorrelation, and cronbach.
+Multiple keys were sorted and added.
+8. Updated procedures to flag distractors for CCC comments.
+Each key of multiple keys was checked.
+9. In CCC appendix, PVAvg1 was adjusted by delta mean to be consistent with CCC.
+10. For anchoring methods, type and dim of arguments such as ancShift were checked.
+11. Argument 'DIF_adj_cut' was changed to 'DIF_std_cut' in DIF-related functions such as DIFVarTests().
+12. equate2Type() has new argument 'linkTypeLst' to replace 'type', 'grdIntVec', and 'forms' and added argument checks.

 ===== v1.0.6 Updates =====
 1. Debugged Equate() where iDIF should have been used to iteratively select DIF item each step.